vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/workload-tenancy-conformance-test.md

   conformance
   tests](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/conformance-tests.md).

-`Sonobuoy` also has a plugin architecture that allows implementers to write additional tests.
+`Sonobuoy` also has a plugin architecture that allows implementors to write additional tests.
 These plugins include the `kube-hunter` project (and it’s associated plugins from AquaSecurity) and the `kube-bench` project which is based on [CIS benchmarks](https://www.cisecurity.org/benchmark/kubernetes/).